 The tears we shed on Tisha B’Av are primarily associated with the destruction of the First Temple in 586 B.C.E and the Second Temple in 70 C.E.; however, the origins of this tragic day go back centuries earlier.

-Origins of Tisha B’Av
+The Tisha B’Av Story

-The year was 1313 B.C.E. when the Israelites were on the threshold of entering the Promised Land.
+According to Jewish tradition, the year was 1313 B.C.E. when the Israelites were on the threshold of entering the Promised Land.
 Two years earlier, they had been freed from Egypt through God’s powerful miracles, including the 10 plagues and the parting of the Red Sea.
 They had already experienced the revelation of God at Mt.
 Sinai and received His Word in the Torah.
 Indeed, they had been blessed with many of God’s loving miracles.

-According to our Oral Tradition, that night God decreed, “Tonight they cried for nothing, so in the future I will give them a reason to cry!”
+According to Jewish Oral Tradition, that night God decreed, “Tonight they cried for nothing, so in the future I will give them a reason to cry!”
 Those words sealed the fate of generations to come.
 Both the First and Second Temples were destroyed on Tisha B’Av, marking the most agonizing and painful periods for the Jewish people, resulting in an exile whose ramifications are still felt today.

 Throughout history, the Jewish people have suffered numerous tragedies on the ninth of Av, extending far beyond the ancient destruction of the Temples.

-Tears that Count
+Tears that Count on Tisha B’Av

 The Jewish sages teach that after the destruction of the First Temple, the prophet Jeremiah accompanied the Israelites to the Euphrates River, at which point he informed them that he was returning to Israel to stay with the few remaining Jews there.
 The people began to weep inconsolably.
 Jeremiah said to them, “I testify in the name of God that if this sincere cry would have transpired moments ago, when we were still in our homeland, the exile would never have come about.”